 As co-founder of Fort Point Project Management, Steve Fox is a seasoned real estate professional with over twenty-five years of project management and development experience.

-Most recently, he completed a new 115,000 square foot tenant fit-out for Iron Mountain’s Boston headquarters, and is currently managing the new 350,000 square foot building for Goodwin Procter at Fan Pier.
+Most recently, he completed the new 360,000 square foot fit-out and relocation for Goodwin in the rapidly emerging Seaport district.
+Steve is currently managing exciting initiatives for diverse clients including Agero, Reliant Medical Group, LevelUP and Brown University.
 Steve holds a Bachelor of Architecture degree from the Boston Architectural Center, and in addition to his involvement with many real estate organizations, he has contributed time and expertise as a board member for the YMCA of the North Shore, Boston Childrens’ Services, The Home for Little Wanderers, and served as Vice Chairman of the Swampscott Building Committee.

 As co-founder of Fort Point Project Management, Christine Mosholder has over twenty years of project management and transition management experience.

-Currently, Christine is working with a Fort Point PM team on a multi-year Novartis project to inventory, layout and safely relocate 1,000 research and development scientists and staff and approximately 5,000 pieces of lab equipment to two new state-of-the-art buildings totaling 300,000sf.
+Currently, Christine is working with Fort Point PM team members on a large scale Millipore lab and office project relocating critical analytical and management teams into a new 250,000 sf facility in Burlington, Massachusetts.
 Christine earned a BS in Interior Design from Cornell University and an MBA in Entrepreneurship from Babson College, as well as Entrepreneur of the Year from CREW Boston.
 Additionally, she founded a nonprofit, The Furniture Trust, in an effort to provide an environmentally and socially responsible solution to the disposition of used office furnishings by connecting excess products with local schools and nonprofits.

 Director of Business Development